Making Your VU Collaborate Space Accessible

 Use the Discussions tool rather than instant messaging tools for user participation and reflection.
 Instant messaging tools can be difficult for users with visual, motor, or learning disabilities because they require users to process and respond to information quickly using technology that does not match their needs.
 Discussion areas give all users time to reflect.
 If you use instant messaging, be aware that some users may require an alternative solution such as phone or face-to-face contact.
 The VU Collaborate Chat Room tool is specifically designed to be accessible by keyboard and screen readers, but other instant messaging applications may not be as accessible.

-4.4 Provide different types of content to cater to different learners
+Provide different types of content to cater for different learners

-You can provide different types of content, activities and assessments for students in order to cater to different abilities and preferences.
+You can provide different types of content, activities and assessments in order to cater for students with different abilities and preferences.
 For example, VU Collaborate allows you to record audio feedback on assessments, instead of writing feedback.
 You could also record audio instead of, or in addition to, text in News items.

 Finally, consider creating different types of assessments.
 If most of the assessments are written, design an assessment item that allows students to create a presentation or a video instead.
 If most of the assessments are analytical, ask students to do a reflective piece.